Chongqing Jiangbei International Airport: Parking

-Rail

-Chongqing Rail Transit
+Chongqing Rail Transit (CRT)

 Chongqing Rail Transit Line 3 runs from Chongqing Jiangbei International Airport's Terminal 2 station, going through the city center via Lianglukou station and onto its final stop, Yudong, covering a distance of 60 km.
 It takes around 50 minutes to get to the city center (Lianglukou).

 Line 10, serves as the second metro line connecting the urban areas of Chongqing and the airport.
 One station of Line 10 is at Terminal 3 and the other is at Terminal 2.
 This line runs under Runways #1 (02L/20R) and #2 (02R/20L), connecting Terminal 2 and Terminal 3 in landside.
 Line 10 is the only metro line access to the new Terminal 3, while Line 3 will not be elongated to Terminal 3.
 Line 10 also reduces the travel distance between Chongqing Jiangbei International Airport and Chongqingbei Railway Station, which can facilitate the transfers of passengers between air and rail.

+National Railway and Intercity Trains

-China Railway (Inter City trains)
+China Railway (Intercity trains)

-Terminal 3A has a huge underground railway station located within its GTC (Ground Transportation Center).
-It is built 90 degrees adjacent to the CRT Line 10 metro station.
-The rail station opened on 30 December 2022, initially with limited service to stations along the Chongqing Railway Eastern Loop, forming the Airport Branch of said rail line.
-It is one stop away from the closest railway hub, Chongqing North Railway Station.
+Terminal 3A has a large underground railway station as part of its GTC (Ground Transportation Center).
+It is adjacent to the Chongqing Rail Transit Line 10 metro station.
+The railway station opened on 30 December 2022, initially with limited service to stations along the Chongqing Railway Hub East Ring line, forming the Airport Branch of the railway line.
+It is one stop away from Chongqing North railway station, a major railway station servicing Chongqing.

-The station, is however, designed to connect cities as far as 300 kilometers away, thus allowing Chongqing Jiangbei International Airport to serve a significantly larger population.
-The speed of the trains is designed to be 250 to 300 kilometers per hour, allowing journeys to take less than one hour from a relatively faraway locations within the Greater Chongqing Municipality.
+The station is designed to connect cities as far as 300 kilometers away, thus allowing Chongqing Jiangbei International Airport to serve a significantly larger population.
+The speed of the trains is designed to be 250 to 300 kilometers per hour, allowing journeys to take less than one hour from a relatively faraway locations within the Chongqing Municipality.